fpco/applied-haskell/string-types.md

 ```

 * Problem: allocates lots of buffers
-* We'll look at the FFI later about this
+* Advanced: can use lower-level FFI functions with reused buffer

 ## Exercise